jackbibby1/SCPA/README.md

 ## 3. Issues

-To report any issues or submit comments:
+To report any issues or submit comments please use:
 <https://github.com/jackbibby1/SCPA/issues>